How to Paint Using Chalkboard Paint

-Chalkboard paint is available in either a dry powder or in pre-mixed form.
-Pre-mixed chalkboard paint—found at craft stores and home improvement centers—is relatively inexpensive and easy to work with.
-However, don't expect surfaces painted with chalkboard paint to be as smooth as actual slate or slate-substitute chalkboards.
-Instead, it will be rougher and not as deep black as an actual chalkboard.
+Chalkboard paint is available in a dry powder or in pre-mixed form.
+Pre-mixed chalkboard paint from craft stores and home improvement centers is relatively inexpensive and easy to work with.
+Surfaces painted with chalkboard paint aren't as smooth as actual slate or slate-substitute chalkboards; they will be rougher and not as deep black as an actual chalkboard.
 Occasionally, you will need to revive the surface with another coat or two of chalkboard paint.